jemdhb/Demultiplex/Assignment-the-first/demultiplex_notebook.md

 TCTTCGAC TCTTCGAC records: 10.97% (39850432)
 ```

-### Results interpretation
+## Final results interpretation

-- Hopping is very uncommon
+- Hopping is **very** uncommon.
-- Certain barcodes are heavily favored over others
+- Certain barcodes are heavily favored over others even in matched pairs.
-- The most common hopped pairs consist of the most common mapped barcodes (makes sense as there are more of them around-->higher risk of error)
+- The most common hopped pairs consist of the most common mapped barcodes (makes sense as there are more of them around, leading to a higher risk of error).